prince0010/chess-microservices/Seed.md

 1. First run SEED of Lesson Parents with endpoint `lessonParent.seed.data`
 2. Then run seed child lessons with endpoint `lesson.insert.pgn`.
+3. Pre job Translating with GOOGLE API all lessons description `seed-translations-for-language`

 ## List of Bots